ghorwin/CXTSimFit/README.md

 # Old Screenshots

-Mind, this software was first published in 2009/2010, hence the screenshots show OS versions that are now long out of date.
+Mind, this software was first published in 2009/2010, hence the old screenshots below show OS versions that are now long out of date.
 However, I still like the window manager decorations and color schemes from back then :-)

 ### Kubuntu 8.10
 ![CXTSimFit on Kubuntu 8.10](doc/snapshot_kubuntu8.10.png)